Changed-CNN/academic-kickstart/content/authors/admin/_index.md

 bio: Life has a value only when it has something valuable as its object.

 interests:
-- Web development
+- Web Development
-- DevOps
+- Cloud Computing
 - Data Mining
 - Deep Learning